Model Order Selection with Variational Autoencoding: Model Order Selection Techniques

-An intuitive way to determine the MO in combination with a VAE is to work with the conditional covariance matrix at the decoder $\mc_{\vy|\vz}$.
-If it is a good estimate of the true covariance matrix $\mc_{\vy}$, it should be possible to infer the MO.
-Our choice for the distribution $p_{\vartheta}(\vy|\vz)= \mathcal{N}_{\CC}(\bm{0},\mc_{\vy|\vz})$ is uncommon in the VAE literature.
-The conditional covariance matrix is usually either assumed to be a diagonal matrix or scaled identity.
-While this choice achieves good results for generative tasks, it is unsuited for our purposes.
-This is because the true covariance matrix has a rich structure due to the given antenna array, for instance, it is Toeplitz for a ULA, which cannot be exploited by the standard version of the VAE.
+Recall that the \ac{vae} maximizes a lower bound to the data log-likelihood.
+An intuitive way to determine the \ac{mo} in combination with a \ac{vae} is to work with the conditional covariance matrix at the decoder $\mc_{\vy|\vz}$.
+If it is a good estimate of the actual covariance matrix $\mc_{\vy}$, it should be possible to infer the \ac{mo} based on $\mc_{\vy|\vz}$.
+Our choice for the distribution $p_{\vartheta}(\vy|\vz)= \mathcal{N}_{\CC}(\bm{0},\mc_{\vy|\vz})$ differs from the standard version in the \ac{vae} literature.
+The conditional covariance matrix is usually either assumed to be diagonal or a scaled identity.
+Furthermore, the mean value of $p_{\vartheta}(\vy|\vz)$ is commonly a learnable non-zero vector.
+While this choice achieves good results, e.g., for generating new samples, it is unsuited for our purposes because the true covariance matrix has a rich structure due to the given antenna array.
+For instance, the covariance matrix is Toeplitz structured for a \ac{ula} and uncorrelated sources, which we cannot model with the standard version of the \ac{vae}.

-To this end, the authors in~\cite{Baur2022} parameterize $\mc_{\vy|\vz}$ as a circulant matrix $\mf\herm\diag(\vc)\mf$ with a DFT matrix $\mf\in\mathbb{C}^{N\times N}$ to approximate the Toeplitz channel covariance matrix of a ULA.
+To this end, the authors in~\cite{Baur2022} parameterize the channel covariance matrix as a circulant matrix $\mf\herm\diag(\tilde\vc)\mf$ with a \ac{dft} matrix $\mf\in\mathbb{C}^{N\times N}$ and $\tilde\vc\in\mathbb{R}_+^N$ to approximate the Toeplitz channel covariance matrix of a \ac{ula}.
 The parameterization performs very well for channel estimation.
-However, in our experiments for MO selection, we discovered that the eigenvalues of $\mc_{\vy|\vz}$, which are $\vc+\sigma_n^2\bm{1}$ with the circulant parameterization, are not representative for the MO, which unfortunately prevents direct applications of IC criteria.
-For example, a sample with a true MO of one might not only have one eigenvalue larger than the noise variance, but also have other smaller but non-negligible eigenvalues in addition to a dominant eigenvalue.
-This comes from the fact that the row vectors of $\mf$ can be interpreted as steering vectors of the ULA evaluated at different angles.
-Hence, the learned eigenvalues express the variance in the signal space in terms of the available steering vectors.
-If a direction is not hit exactly, it is represented in the Fourier basis with more basis vectors than the MO tells.
+However, in our experiments for \ac{mo} selection, we discovered that the eigenvalues of $\mc_{\vy|\vz}$, which are $\tilde\vc+\sigma_n^2\bm{1}$ with the circulant parameterization, are not representative for the \ac{mo}.
+Unfortunately, this property prevents the direct application of \ac{ic} rules to determine the \ac{mo}.
+For example, a sample with a true \ac{mo} of one might have a single eigenvalue larger than the noise variance and other smaller but non-negligible eigenvalues in addition to the single dominant eigenvalue.
+This relation comes from the fact that the row vectors of $\mf$ are steering vectors of the \ac{ula} evaluated at different angles.
+Hence, the learned eigenvalues express the variance of the signal space in terms of the available steering vectors in $\mf$.
+If an eigendirection is not collinear to one of the steering vectors, it is represented as a linear combination of the Fourier basis with more basis vectors than the actual \ac{mo} tells.
+Consequently, we have more eigenvalues greater than the noise variance as the actual \ac{mo}.